University of the Littoral Opal Coast

 The University of the Littoral Opal Coast (French: Université du Littoral Côte d'Opale; ULCO) is a public university located in the Nord and Pas-de-Calais departments of northern France.
 Its namesake is the Opal Coast region, of which it is a part.

-ULCO's administration is located in the city of Dunkirk and operates courses there, as well as on campuses in the towns of Boulogne-sur-Mer, Calais, and Saint-Omer.
+The university is situated on 4 main campuses in the towns of Boulogne-sur-Mer, Calais, Dunkirk, and Saint-Omer.

-It forms part of the University of Lille Nord de France university group.
+ULCO forms part of the University of Lille Nord de France university group.

 Foundation

 The University of the Littoral Opal Coast was established in 1991 after a reorganisation of public universities in the Academy of Lille.
 In 2009, the university became a founding member of the Lille Nord de France university group.
 Since 2016, it has had an alliance with the University of Artois and the University of Picardy Jules Verne.

 Teaching and research

 ULCO offers bachelors, vocational bachelors, masters, and doctoral degrees in business, economics, engineering, education, history, languages, law, literature, mathematics, life sciences, natural sciences, social sciences, and technology, as well as BUT and DEUST certifications.

 The university conducts substantial research in relation to environmental protection, sustainable development, the Opal Coast, and coastal environments.
 There is also research activity related to human and social sciences, technology, and health.

 ULCO houses a language resource centre on the Boulogne-sur-Mer, Calais, and Dunkirk campuses for students to study modern languages and earn CLES certifications in them.

 International students, who represent 75 different nationalities, comprise 11 percent of the student body.